Some of the great GNU/Linux distributions

 PID1, one that respects diversity and freedom of choice.

-Devuan with OpenRC is like the good old Debian, but with a great new init system that doesn't drag a long list of controversial feature bloat with it.
+Devuan with OpenRC is like the good old Debian, but with a great new init system that doesn't drag a long list of controversial feature bloat and security concerns with it, such as systemd does.

-Devuan has become what Debian used to be, one of the greatest GNU/Linux distributions.
+Devuan has become the Debian that Debian used to be.

 Personally I prefer distributions that only installs a very basic system, or at least gives you the option to do so, and then you have to put the system together yourself.
-However, many people prefer something pre-build for the desktop and as a really good alternative to something like Ubuntu/Xubuntu/Kubuntu etc., MX Linux provides a great solution.
+However, many people prefer something pre-build for the desktop and as a really good alternative to something like Ubuntu or Linux Mint is MX Linux.

 MX Linux is a desktop-oriented Linux distribution based on Debian's "stable" branch, but without systemd.
 It is a cooperative venture between the antiX and former MEPIS Linux communities.
 Because MX Linux is using Xfce as its desktop it is not only very fast, but it is also customized to look really nice.